The 5 best cars for people with disabilities in 2025

 Price point: $$$

-Photo by Mercedes-Benz Cars UK Ltd
+Photo by Mercedes-Benz Group

 Mercedes-Benz V-Class